nusmodifications/nusmods/README.md

 Many of the tasks have multiple targets, and can have more defined if necessary.
 In order to configure file-paths and runtime settings, take a look at `config.js`.

-If if you want to parse a specific year or semester, take a look at `gulpfile.babel.js`.
+If you want to parse a specific year or semester, take a look at `gulpfile.babel.js`.
 Each task will look something like below:

 ```js
 gulp.task('bulletinModules', () => {